 In general, owning your own website (or many) is a good idea.
 No matter what your interest is in business… whether you have a few failed businesses under your belt, have sold a multimillion-dollar company, or are just getting your first tingles of wanting to be an entrepreneur, a website can be a way to funnel your followers where you want them to go.

 We talked about a lot of topics in this post!
-You can funnel visitors to a sales page on your site, to a store located on Amazon, to an email collection form, or to a local phone number.
+You can funnel visitors to a sales page on your site, to a store located on Amazon, Etsy, Facebook, Instagram, or any other platform where you host your business profile.

-You can use a website to grow your Twitter following, to increase YouTube revenue, or just to rant about things you’re passionate about (and get paid with ad clicks).
+You can use a website to grow your Twitter following, to increase YouTube subscribers, or just to rant about things you’re passionate about and get paid with ad clicks, without selling anything at all.

 At the very least, you should own a personal website with your name.
 You don’t have to be part of the oversharing generation and talk about your deepest fears!
-But having a positive presence online, even if infrequently updated, can help you get a better job, find a good apartment, or prove to a new girlfriend that you’re a cool dude.
+But having a positive presence online, even if infrequently updated, can help you get a better job, find a good apartment, or set the foundation for some kind of future networking opportunity.

 There’s a huge amount of potential at your fingertips just by owning a simple WordPress website.
 It’s an opportunity to start a business, grow your brand, expand your reach, or just improve yourself as a person.
 Right now is a perfect time to build your first website and get started.

-If you’d like to learn more about affiliate marketing, which is how I earn money online, you can follow my free series of posts and videos that start here: Beginner Niche Marketer’s Guide: Domain Names.
+If you’d like to learn more about affiliate marketing, which is how I earn money online, you can follow my free series of posts and videos that start with picking a niche topic.
 That should get you set up picking a title and topic for your site, as well as finding hosting, getting ranked, and finding companies to work with.